DENTAL AMALGAM MERCURY SOLUTIONS ............................. www.dams.cc

 13. Dental Amalgam is the largest source of mercury in sewers and sewer sludge, and thus a major source in water bodies, fish, crops, and the atmosphere- due to sludge outgasing and high emissions from crematoria (30).

 was founded to support use of dental amalgam have been successfully

-nature of dental amalgam for years by use of misinformation, money,
+nature of dental amalgam for years by use of misinformation, money, and

-copper, silver, tin to form an unstable alloy
+copper, silver, tin to form an unstable alloy that results in

-exposure including mercury over time.
-Since mercury is a gas at room
+metal exposure including mercury over time.
+Since mercury is a gas

-temperature the mercury vaporizes continuously from the amalgam, resulting in
+at room temperature the mercury vaporizes continuously from the amalgam,

-since amalgam is a mixture of metals in
+since amalgam is a mixture of metals in an electrolyte (saliva) this

-mercury and other toxic metals into the gums and oral mucosa, from which
+mercury and other toxic metals into the gums and oral mucosa, from which it is

 amalgam, rapidly passing out of the blood, crossing cell membranes and